Sales and Marketing Alignment Engagement Platforms: Sales Enablement Defined

 What is a sales engagement platform?

-A sales engagement platform offers capabilities that allow sales representatives to execute and track all daily activities, as well as enhance workflows across all sales enablement tools, including CRM, email, phone, and content management.
-The use of these systems make sales reps more effective by keeping information organized, saving time, and making it easier for reps to maintain consistent, ongoing, and relevant engagement with customers and buyers.
+A sales engagement platform offers capabilities that allow sales teams to execute and track all daily activities, as well as enhance workflows across all sales enablement tools, including CRM, email, phone, and content management.
+The use of these systems make sales professionals more effective by keeping information organized, saving time, and making it easier for sales people to maintain consistent, ongoing, and relevant engagement with customers and buyers.